Where to Find the Best Donuts Near Seattle (17 Shops!)

 2124 5th Ave, Seattle, WA 98121

 Top Pot Doughnuts has numerous locations in the Seattle area.
-If you’re visiting Seattle, you have to check out their donuts at least once.
+If you’re visiting Seattle, you have to check out their donuts at least once!
 What we love about Top Pot is that they have so many donuts to choose from.
 They typically have more than 40 daily offerings!
-Chances are you will find exactly what you want, or didn’t know you wanted!
+Chances are you will find exactly what you want.
 Some of the seasonal flavors they are offering as of this writing include a Chai Glazed Old Fashioned, Peppermint Snowdrift, and Pumpkin Cheesecake Bismark.
+I love their chocolate-glazed donuts.
+I think they have the best chocolate glaze in Seattle!

 12. The Donut Lab